ProgramKingAbel/Hello-Microverse/README.md

 # 📖 [Hello-Microverse] <a name="about-project"></a>

-**[Hello-Microverse]** is my first project at Microverse at Microverse, on Module 1 Week One and I have enjoyed it.
+**[Hello-Microverse]** is my first project at Microverse at Microverse, on Module 1 Week One implemeted using HTML and CSS.

 ## 🛠 Built With <a name="built-with"></a>